Skip to content

 The University has a variety of ways to pay, just choose the best method for you – further information can be found on our 'How to pay your fees' page.

-There are different options available depending on how you are funding your study and the course you are studying with us.
+There are different options available depending on how you are funding your study and the programme you are studying with us.
 Details can be found on our When to pay your fees page.

 If you or your family member are paying your fees, you can either: